loomio/loomio_help/content/user_manual/getting_started/_index.md

 ---
 title: Getting Started with Loomio
-description: A practical guide to welcoming people into their first Loomio group.
+description: All you need to get your group going in six quick lessons.
 weight: 10
 menu:
   main: